 More questions follow.

-The calculator keeps a running total and at the end of the series of questions presents an overall score.
-We suggest that if a design scores> 50% this means that reasonable attention has been paid to ensuring a sustainable landscape design.
+The calculator keeps a running total and presents an overall score at the end of the series of questions.
+We suggest that if a design scores> 50%, this means that reasonable attention has been paid to ensuring a sustainable landscape design.

 Our users report that this tool helps focus on issues of sustainability that are easy to overlook while they may be concentrating on other design issues.

-Tip: If the question does not apply to the design being assessed, simply leave unchecked.
+Tip: If the question does not apply to the assessed design, leave it unchecked.

 Sustainability – some thoughts from Ross Uebergang – www.rossu.com.au